 - Bi-monthly training on general hygiene (hand/body/teeth washing, sexual education).

 We believe that education should be accessible to anyone and that it represents the key to personal development.
-Therefore, we aim to offer the children the opportunity to access education on a regular basis.
+Therefore, we are offering the children the opportunity to access education on a regular basis.

-Gairo holds nursery, primary and secondary public schools which children of the orphanage will be attending.
+Gairo holds nursery, primary and secondary public schools which children of the orphanage are attending.